Greener-Mods/Barbarian-Kit/README.md

 This kit has been adapted from a variety of AD&D 1e and 2e resources and tested with BGEE and BG2EE.

-BATTLERAGER: The Battlerager fills a particular niche in dwarf society and culture.
-He is a fearless warrior, able to create an insane rage within himself that increases his fighting ability while distorting his physical features.
-When enraged, a Battlerager's face twists into a terrifying grimace; his teeth grind together, spittle flies from his mouth, and his eyes bulge and redden with fury.
-His muscles swell and his body expands, granting him the strength to fight longer and harder than any other dwarf.
-In this state, he is nearly unstoppable—but also a danger to friend and foe alike.
+BARBARIAN: A Barbarian can be an excellent warrior.
+While not as disciplined or as skilled as a Fighter, <PRO_HISHER> exceptional mobility, endurance, and resilience make <PRO_HIMHER> a formidable opponent.

 Advantages:
+- Begins with a +2 bonus to Movement Rate.
+- Begins with a +2 bonus to all Saving Throws.
-- May use the Rage ability once per day, plus one additional use every 4 levels thereafter.
+- May use the Barbarian Rage ability once per day.
+Gains one use at level 1 and an additional use every 4 levels thereafter.

-RAGE: For 1 turn, the Battlerager gains a +1 bonus to hit, +3 bonus to damage, +1 temporary Hit Point per level, +1 bonus to Armor Class, +1 bonus to Movement Rate, and becomes immune to blindness, charm, confusion, fear, feeblemind, hold, sleep, stun and related effects.
-During this time, the Battlerager may only move and attack, is unaware of <PRO_HISHER> current Hit Points, and has a 2% chance each round of going berserk, attacking friend and foe alike.
-After the rage subsides <PRO_HESHE> becomes fatigued and suffers a -2 penalty to Strength for 1 turn.
+BARBARIAN RAGE: For 1 turn, the Barbarian gains a +2 bonus to Strength, a +2 bonus to Movement Rate, a +2 bonus to all Saving Throws, and becomes immune to fear and morale failure.
+During this time, the Barbarian suffers a -2 penalty to Armor Class and cannot use items or special abilities.

+- 5th level: Becomes immune to backstab and fatigue.
+- 10th level: Gains 10% resistance to crushing, slashing, piercing, and missile damage and gains an additional 5% every 5 levels to a maximum of 20% at level 20.

+- Hit Die: d12; gains 4 Hit Points per level after 9th level.
+- Naturally recovers 1 Hit Point per turn.

 Disadvantages:
-- Race restricted to dwarf.
+- Race restricted to human.
 - Alignment restricted to any non-lawful.
-- May not use missile weapons that cannot also be used in melee combat.
+- May only wear leather, studded leather, and hide armor.
+- May not exceed Specialization (two slots) with any weapon or fighting style.
-- May not multi-class.
+- May not dual-class.

 High Level Ability: